palderman/DataSciAg/syllabus.md

 Attendance will not be taken or factor into the grades for this class.
 However, students who regularly miss class will likely perform poorly.

-### Quiz/Exam Policy

-There will be pratical quizzes at the conclusion of each lesson, wherein

 ### Make-up policy